backupbrew/switchbrew/SVC.md

 </div>

 Sets one of the AArch64 hardware breakpoints.
-Has two behaviors depending on the value of hardware\_breakpoint\_id:
+The nintendo switch has 6 hardware breakpoints, and 4 hardware watchpoints.
+The syscall has two behaviors depending on the value of hardware\_breakpoint\_id:

 If hardware\_breakpoint\_id \< 0x10, then it sets one of the AArch64
 hardware breakpoints.
 Flags will go to DBGBCRn\_EL1, and value to